BOBO41/GameStore/README.md

 # Game Store

-This project aim be a perfect game store.
+This project aim to be a perfect game store.
 It is dived in 2 applications, an web api developed in ASP.NET Core 2.0 and a website utilizing Angular 4+.

 ### Prerequisites